canonical/real-time-ubuntu-docs/docs/how-to/uc-boot-parameters.rst

-How to Configure Boot parameters on Ubuntu Core
+How to configure boot parameters on Ubuntu Core
 ================================================

 Different from classic versions of Ubuntu (Desktop and Server), `Ubuntu Core`_ is a minimal, secure and strictly confined operating system designed to run on embedded systems, such as IoT devices.